prooph/event-store/README.md

     use Prooph\EventStore\EventSourcing\EventSourcedAggregateRoot;
     use Rhumsaa\Uuid\Uuid;

-    //EventSourcing means your AggregateRoots are not persisted directly but all DomainEvents which occurs during a transaction
+    //EventSourcing means your AggregateRoots are not persisted directly
+    //but all DomainEvents which occurs during a transaction
     //Your AggregateRoots become EventSourcedAggregateRoots
     class User extends EventSourcedAggregateRoot
     {